recompensa-mobi/greenpeace/README.md

 > bundle install
 ~~~

-### Using it with rails
+### Usage

-You need to setup your environment requirements by creating and editing a
+You need to setup your environment in a ruby file of your liking.
+If you are
-`config/greenpeace.rb` file.
-The ruby script uses a simple API to define what
-you require in your environment:
+using rails, the gem automatically loads a file at `config/greenpeace.rb` where
+you should configure your requirements using the provided API.
+Otherwise, put
+those requirements somewhere and ensure they are run before starting your
+application.

+The API is declarative and quite simple to read and write:

 ~~~ruby
 Greenpeace.configure do |env|